smart-data-models/dataModel.S4BLDG/Tank/doc/spec_IT.md

   description: A tank is a vessel or container in which a fluid or gas is stored for later use.
   properties:
     accessType:
-      description: 'Property.
-Defines the types of access (or cover) to a tank that may be specified.
+      description: 'Defines the types of access (or cover) to a tank that may be specified.
 Note that covers are generally specified for rectangular tanks.
-For cylindrical tanks, access will normally be via a manhole.'
+For cylindrical tanks, access will normally be via a manhole'
       type: string
       x-ngsi:
         type: Property